gomezbl/redentities/docs/02-providers.md

 }
 ```

-Given a configuration json object, you instance Red Entities with:
+Given a configuration json object, you get a new Red Entities instance with:

 ```js
 const RedEntities = require("redentities")( config );